swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-18-train-the-model-on-a-kubernetes-pod.md

     Thank you!

-Some experiments can require specific hardware to run.
-For example, you may need a GPU to train a deep learning model.

-Training these experiments locally can be challenging.
-You may not have the required hardware, or you may not want to use your local machine for training.
+You can now train your model on the cluster.
+However, some experiments may require specific hardware to run.
+For instance, training a deep learning model might require a GPU.
+This GPU could be shared among multiple teams for different purposes, so it is important to avoid monopolizong its use.

-In this case, you can use a specialized Kubernetes pod to train your model.
+In such situation, you can use a specialized Kubernetes pod for on-demand model training.

 In this chapter, you will learn how to:

-1. Create a self-hosted runner Docker container image
+1. Create a specialized on-demand pod within the Kubernetes cluster
-2. Publish the runner image to the container registry and deploy it
-3. Configure the CI/CD to start the containerized runner on Kubernetes
-4. Start the training of the model from your CI/CD pipeline on a specialized pod on the Kubernetes cluster
+2. Start the model training from your CI/CD pipeline using the specialized pod in the Kubernetes cluster

 The following diagram illustrates the control flow of the experiment at the end of this chapter: